In this comprehensive guide to all things adhesive tape, we’re sharing 45 years of experience with you including:

-For all of the above, the best solution is to use a facing material with a low surface energy.
-These facing materials can be a paper or a plastic film that has been treated with a release coat such as a silicone release coat.
-They could also be a polyethylene film that already has a low enough surface energy to work as release facing, or even a silicone-coated polyester film
+For all of the above, the best solution is to use a facing material with a low surface energy, usually a paper or a plastic film that has been treated with a silicone release coat.
+They could also be a polyethylene film that already has a low enough surface energy to work as release facing, or even a silicone-coated polyester film.

 Adhesive Tape is a Universal Tool